1990: The Bronx Warriors: Production

-The idea for the film was first envisioned by producer Fabrizio De Angelis when he missed a subway stop for his Manhattan hotel and ended up in a dangerous neighbourhood in the Bronx.
+The idea for the film was first envisioned by producer Fabrizio De Angelis when he missed a subway stop for his Manhattan hotel and ended up in a dangerous neighborhood in the Bronx.
 De Angelis stated he imagined the idea of a futuristic city where young hoods would fight for their home.

 1990: The Bronx Warriors was one of the three science fiction films Enzo G Castellari made with producer Fabrizio De Angelis.
 These films take influence from Mad Max 2 (1981), The Warriors (1979), and Escape from New York (1981).
 Castellari changed some of De Angelis' plot ideas while filming, including incorporating more weird gangs such as the roller skating gang.
 When discussing 1990: The Bronx Warriors, The New Barbarians and Escape from the Bronx, Castellari stated the three films were written, prepared and filmed in six months.

 Italian regulations required that 50% of a film had to be shot in Italy.
 To solve this situation, the film was shot on location in the Bronx with interiors shot in Rome.